flamestream/input-device-emitter/README.md

 ## Limitations
 * As this hooks to application late through global hook, some signals may be innacurate or lost
 * Only one gamepad is supported.
 The first one detected will be hooked to
-* Touch not supported yetl; It is recognized as Pen
+* Touch not supported yet; It is recognized as Pen

 ## Test Environment Information
 * OS: Windows 11